pgina/docs/local_machine.md

 non-local account logins such as LDAP or MySQL Authentication.

-The plugin can also be configured such that the local account should be scheduled for removal or have it's password scrambled upon logoff.
+The plugin can also be configured such that the local account should be scheduled for removal or have its password scrambled upon logoff.
 This is implemented in the following way.
 Upon successful completion of this stage, it records the username as a successful login.
 A background thread wakes up every so often to check if the user has logged off.
 If so, the plugin tries to delete the